Windows Automatic Repair loop

 1. Restart and Enter Advanced Options

 If Windows cannot start normally, it should automatically open the recovery menu.
-If not, force it by turning
+If not, force it by turning the PC off and on three times in a row.

 • select Advanced options